 By Travis Baugh

-Common Causes Of Mold In Air Conditioner
+What Causes Mold To Grow In An Air Conditioner?

 1. High Humidity Levels